durga-ds/durga-dqds/Analyzing-BorderCrossing-Data/README.md

 The code is run by specifying `python` in the run.sh script.
 Any temporary files will get deleted by the program when it's done generating the report.csv file.

 Before downloading the full dataset `Border_Crossing_Entry_Data.csv`, the code can be tested using a smaller input file called `sample-csv.csv`.
 The output report for that sample is generated to a file called `sample-report.csv`.
-See the figure below for the structure the repo.
+See the figure below for the structure of the repo.

     ├── README.md ( This file )